isaacyno/RedHerring/README.md

 [IOS](https://apps.apple.com/us/app/red-herring/id663596265)

-One can play our game by downloading the `red_herring-test` folder, navegating to this folder on the terminal, and typing `flask run`.
+One can play our game by downloading the `red_herring-test` folder, navigating to this folder on the terminal, and typing `flask run`.

 A thorough description of this entire project can be read on [this](https://chauderrick.quarto.pub/derricks-blog/posts/redherring/) blog post.